-Tom and I went into Tom’s room after they left and googled about Ariix.
+Tom and I went into Tom’s room after they left and looked up Ariix.
 It was definitely a scam and we had to find a way out of it.
 Kirk and Clint continued to call us repeatedly until midnight demanding our social security and credit card numbers.
 They claimed that our spots in the pyramid would be filled and we’d be behind in making profits if we did not complete our contracts now.
 Scared and shaken, we told them politely we were no longer interested.
-Kirk’s friendly demeanor switched into an angry, desperate vulture as he got very defensive.
+Kirk’s friendly demeanor switched to angry and desperate as he got more and more defensive.
 He told us they would continue to call us the next day to discuss again.

 The next morning, Tom and I spoke on the phone with Kirk.
-I lied to Kirk and told him I had discussed with my cousin who is a lawyer’s assistant, and she said not to make the investment.
+I lied to Kirk and told him I had talked to my cousin who is a lawyer’s assistant, and she said not to make the investment.

 “No one really understands how well the company works until they have tried it.
 Who is telling you this information?
 What are their credentials?
 Who are they to tell you what’s the best decision for you?”
 Kirk snarled.